Content updated May 30, 2018

 The important factor to note is that the results of either method will always be identical for determining the average hours per week.

-- Using the second method, we do the same thing, get the average hours per week that they worked while not on unpaid leave, and then credit the unpaid leave time with those average hours.
+- The Integrity Data ACA Solution will use Method 2, by getting the average hours per week that the employee worked while not on unpaid leave, and then credit the unpaid leave time with those average hours.

 Learn more about Integrity Data’s ACA Compliance Solution here.